cac977/dotnet/README.md

 # dotnet
-This repository contains all labs collected, also the project of Dương Đông Quang and his fellow members
+This repository contains all labs collected of Dương Đông Quang and his fellow members